-• Operational resilience
+· Operational resilience

-Failure to establish resilient processes, and recovery arrangements following a business disruption event.
-The Society assumes through this work that disruptions will occur but puts plans in place to manage through times of disruption to minimise impact to critical Member services.
+Failure to establish resilient processes and recovery arrangements following a business disruption event.
+The Society assumes through this work that disruptions will occur but puts plans in place to minimise impact to critical Member services.

 These risks are controlled by the Society's managers who have responsibility for monitoring controls for their respective areas of operation.
-The Society also operates a robust Cyber Security framework through extensive use of specialist third party resource.
-The Society recognises that operational risks can never be fully eliminated and that the cost of some controls implemented may outweigh the potential benefits.
+The Society also operates a robust Cyber Security Framework through extensive use of specialist third party resource.
+It recognises that operational risks can never be fully eliminated and that the cost of some controls implemented may outweigh the potential benefits.
 There is regular reporting of risks to the Risk Committee, the Audit Committee and the Board.